GenericMappingTools/pygmt/.github/ISSUE_TEMPLATE/4-release_checklist.md

   - [ ] Add the documentation link `doc/minversions.md`
   - [ ] Add minimum required version information `doc/minversions.md`
   - [ ] Copy draft changelog from Release Drafter and edit it to look nice ([see maintainers guide for details](https://www.pygmt.org/dev/maintenance.html#updating-the-changelog))
+- [ ] Draft the announcement on https://hackmd.io/@pygmt
 - [ ] Run `make codespell` to check common misspellings.
 If there are any, either fix them or add them to `ignore-words-list` in `pyproject.toml`

 **Release**: